 Please note - if you arrive early at Lotus, there may be a class in session that is winding down, most likely in savasana.
 If this is the case (the door will be closed), keep your volume to a minimum in the hallway so as not to disrupt the class in session.

 12. Go to the Bathroom During Resting Poses: Nature calls.
 It happens.
 Especially when you’re twisting and bending.
 It is fine to leave class for a few minutes to go to the bathroom: There is no need to ask the teacher's permission.
 The best time to go is when there is a period of rest, either in Child's Pose or Downward Dog.
 Be careful not to step on other’s mats.

 13. Respect the Teacher: When you enter a yoga class, you agree to respect the teacher for the next hour or so.
 You may discover halfway through the class that you don't care for the teacher, style, etc. But you still should continue with the class, follow the teacher's instructions, take your Savasana, and chalk it up to experience.

-14. Keep Variations/ Modifications Appropriate : When it comes time to take a vinyasa, always feel free to take or make appropriate modifications.
+14. Keep Variations/ Modifications Appropriate : always feel free to take or make appropriate modifications.
 There is no prize for doing the most difficult version.
 Listen to your body.
 Just because you did it last week, doesn’t mean you have to this week.

 15. Don't Skip Savasana!
 Your final relaxation in Savasana is an important part of your practice.
 It helps integrate the physical practice into your mental and spiritual state.
 Don't plan to leave class early.